cloudblog004/fantasticfoodies/content/en/posts/802-how-to-make-super-quick-homemade-tasty-sweet-and-amp-spicy-stuffed-dosa-using-same-batter.md

-So that's going to wrap this up with this special food tasty sweet &amp; spicy stuffed dosa using same batter recipe.
+So that's going to wrap this up with this special food tasty sweet & spicy stuffed dosa using same batter recipe.
 Thanks so much for reading.
 I'm sure that you can make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!